offbeatwp/documentation/architecture-concepts__container.md

 }
 ```

 In this example, the `PageController` needs to get a specific page from the database.
 We can use a repository to do so.
-So we inject the repository, the container does this automatically.
+So we will inject the repository, the container will do this automatically.
 This is extremely useful in case of unit testing.
 When running a test we easily can swap the repository by a dummy implementation and run that method with dummy data.

 ## Binding